Kenyan election body removes official over ballot delays

-NAIROBI Kenya's electoral body said on Tuesday it had removed a senior official from his post over a delay in preparing ballot papers for elections due in August.
+NAIROBI (Reuters) - Kenya's electoral body said on Tuesday it had removed a senior official from his post over a delay in preparing ballot papers for elections due in August.

 Lawy Aura, the director of procurement, will now be reassigned to another department, said Andrew Limo, a spokesman for the Independent Electoral and Boundaries Commission (IEBC).
 Aura was in charge of acquiring voting materials and equipment for the coming elections.